Emil Holms Kanal 6, 2300 København S

 - CLIL in Languages Other Than English – Successful Transitions across Educational Stages (financed by European Centre for Modern Languages, Council of Europe).

-Furthermore, she is a member of the Councl of Europe's Working Group for preparing a Draft Recommendation of the Committee of Ministers on the contribution of plurilingual education to democracy.
+In 2021, she has coordinated the "Digital series of talks on plurilingualism and interculturality".
+Furthermore, she has been a member of the Councl of Europe's Working Group for preparing a Draft Recommendation of the Committee of Ministers on the contribution of plurilingual education to democracy.

 At the Faculty of Humanities Petra Daryai-Hansen's research is used as an example of the impact the humanities researchers have on society.
 Read the case: Building bridges between languages.